Safety Zones at Belfast Airports

 Notes to Editors

-- The Secretary of State for Transport and the Civil Aviation Authority are responsible for civil aviation safety throughout the UK while land use planning is devolved in Northern Ireland to the DOE.
+- The Secretary of State for Transport and the Civil Aviation Authority are responsible for civil aviation safety throughout the UK while land use planning is devolved in Northern Ireland to the Department of the Environment.
 The Department for Transport (DfT) maintains a policy to control activity and development within Public Safety Zones close to the ends of airport runways.
-The basic policy objective governing the restriction on development near civil airports is that there should be no increase in the number of people living, working or congregating in Public Safety Zones and that, over time, the number should be reduced as circumstances allow.
+The basic policy objective governing the restriction on development near civil airports is that there should be no increase in the number of people living, working or congregating in Public Safety Zones (PSZ) and that, over time, the number should be reduced as circumstances allow.

-- The new planning policy guidelines for PSZs in Northern Ireland are contained in a Consultation Paper entitled 'Control of Development in Airport Public Safety Zones'.
+- The new planning policy guidelines for PSZs in Northern Ireland are contained in ‘Control of Development in Airport Public Safety Zones’.
 This sets out the planning controls which will apply to development within these zones and incorporates policy guidance produced by DfT for implementation throughout the UK by local and regional authorities with powers to control development and to restrict the use of land.

 - Most existing development within a PSZ can remain there, but many types of new development are not permitted.
 In a few cases at UK airports where there have been residential, commercial or industrial properties within the higher risk contour adjacent to the ends of a runway, it has been necessary for those properties to be emptied.
 However, checks have indicated that there are no such properties in the case of the Belfast Airports.

 - A public consultation draft of ‘Control of Development in Airport Public Safety Zones’ was issued in October 2006.
 In total 5 responses were received none of which were raised on the delineation of the revised PSZs prepared by DfT.
 Responses to the draft policy document itself were generally minor in nature.
 All comments have been addressed in a Summary of Responses.